 - Let the casserole cool for 15 minutes.
-At this point, you can enjoy the casserole as is, or use it as a filling in grilled burritoes!
+At this point, you can enjoy the casserole as is, or use it as a filling in grilled burritos.

 Grill the burritos

-- Place a generous amount of the casserole filling inside a tortilla, trying to maintain the casserole layers so that each bite of the burrito will have something from each layer.
+- Place a generous amount of the casserole filling inside a tortilla.
+Try to maintain the casserole layers so that each bite of the burrito will have something from each layer.
 Fold the tortilla up into a burrito.
 (Allowing the casserole to cool for 15 minutes before compiling the burritos will help you maintain the layers as you transfer the filling to the tortilla.)

-- Heat a few Tbsps of olive oil in a skillet over medium heat until the oil is warm, about 1 minute, and add the burrito to the skillet.
+- Heat a few Tbsp of canola or olive oil in a skillet over medium heat until the oil is warm, about 1 minute.
+Now add the burrito to the skillet.

-- Grill/fry over medium heat until the tortilla side that is face down in the skillet turns golden brown, about 3-4 minutes.
+- Grill/fry the burrito over medium heat until the tortilla side that is face down in the skillet turns golden brown, about 3-4 minutes.

 - Flip the burrito so the other side is now face down in the skillet, and fry for an addition 3-4 minutes, until this side is also golden brown.

-- Remove the grilled burrito from the skillet, and place on a plate that's been lined with a paper towel to remove excess oil.
+- Remove the grilled burrito from the skillet, and place on a paper towel-lined plate to remove excess oil.

 Serve and enjoy!